imgag/ngs-bits/doc/tools/VcfAdd.md

 	VCF header lines are taken from the first input file only.

 	Mandatory parameters:
-	  -in <filelist>        Input VCF ro VCG.GZ files to merge.
+	  -in <filelist>        Input files to merge in VCF or VCG.GZ format.

 	Optional parameters:
 	  -out <file>           Output VCF file with all variants.